What Is Obstructive Sleep Apnea?

 Below are some of the most common procedures recommended by Dr. Sultan:

 Nasal airway obstruction can be uncomfortable and annoying.
 Blocked nasal passages force you to breathe through your mouth, making simple, everyday activities such as eating, speaking, and sleeping more difficult.
-Sometimes the cause of nasal airway obstruction is enlarged turbinates.
-Turbinates are small, bony structures located in the nasal passages that are covered with mucous membranes.
+Many patients with Obstructive Sleep Apnea have some degree of nasal obstruction.

 Traditional medical therapy, including allergen/irritant avoidance and/or use of nasal medications, may be sufficient to address turbinate enlargement.
 In some cases, however, turbinate enlargement is unresponsive to medical management.